|HOME | ABOUT | HISTORY | LETTERS | LINKS|

 Occasionally there are accidents and children have broken ankles and so on but remarkably few, considering.
 Perhaps this is because the rocks have been so worn by their feet that routes are clearly recognisable.
 Also the kids seem to keep an eye on each other.

 Until the 1980s the attractions of Denny Bottom were curiously unreflected in property values.
-In the early 50s a whole terrace between the Scout Hut and the shop was demolished because the seven houses were deemed simply not worth repairing.
+In the early 50s a whole terrace between the old Scout Hut and shop (opposite the pub) was demolished because the seven houses were deemed simply not worth repairing.
 In the 70s there was even talk of knocking down the whole area and starting again, so houses could be picked up for a song (i.e. £800 in one case in Harmony Street).
 In the early 80s one could still buy a house in Upper Street opening onto the Common for the same as an equivalent building on the far side of the town facing the gasworks.
 Which was lucky for those of us who moved in then.

 Now you have to pay a bit of a premium, but the complications of parking keep prices from spinning completely out of control.